Smart Contracts Development Services

 Healthcare & life sciences organizations across the world have increasingly adopted digital solutions for health record management.
 The aim is to improve the efficiency, quality, and transparency of the healthcare system.

 However, the digitization of healthcare does not come without shortcomings.
 Blockchain for Healthcare & Life Sciences targets to deliver privacy protection and the secure storage of medical records are crucial issues within medical services.

-Protecting data privacy is critical for healthcare organizations maintaining patient trust.
+Protecting data privacy is critical for healthcare organizations to maintain patient trust.
 Regulations such as the Health Insurance Portability and Accountability Act (HIPAA) in the US and General Data Protection Regulation (GDPR) in the European Union were formed to manage data privacy concerns.

-Secure storage and making full use of personal medical data has always been a concern for the general public.
-Blockchain technology has a strong use case to resolve the problems around ‘Privacy and Confidentiality‘ of public health data.
+Secure storage and making full use of personal medical data have always been a concern for the general public.
+Blockchain technology has a strong use case to resolve the problems around ‘Privacy and Confidentiality\’ of public health data.

 Such data breaches cost $6.2 billion to the US healthcare market.
 Healthcare organizations lose around $3.7 million per data breach in revenue, with HIPAA fines, lawsuits, and recovery costs quickly adding up.

 The alarming rise of data privacy and confidentiality issues in the healthcare sector advocates the need for an efficient data security system.